Mark Hirschbeck: Career

 Mark Hirschbeck's assignments included the 1997, 1999 and 2002 National League Division Series, the 2001 American League Division Series, the 1996 NLCS, the 2000 ALCS, and the 1998 and 2001 World Series.
 Hirschbeck also officiated the 1993 and 2000 All-Star Games.

+Health problems and retirement

 Hirschbeck was forced to retire seven games into the 2003 season after it was discovered that he needed a hip replacement.
 Although Hirschbeck originally hoped to return to umpiring after he recovered from his surgery, his ceramic implant cracked six weeks after the operation.
 About two months later, a staph infection formed in Hirschbeck's hip and he was unable to return to baseball.
 Hirschbeck later sued Wright Medical Technology, makers of the ceramic prosthetic, as well as the doctor who performed the surgery.
 Hirschbeck settled out of court with both the surgeon and the medical device company.

+Post-umpiring career

 In 2012, Hirschbeck opened the Shelton, Connecticut restaurant, Hirschbeck's Sports Bar & Grille, which later closed in 2015.